DSC_0217-Edit_(2)

 On December 21, 2011, everything we believed and were teaching through ministry was put to the ultimate test.
 I was very pregnant with our second son, Elliot, but when I arrived at the hospital we learned through an ultrasound that he was no longer alive.
 That day, I gave birth and we held the shell of what should have been our boy.
 A few months later I faced a 7 hour surgery due to health issues, and a few months later my mother passed away at 58 years old.

 There are no words to express the hours, days, weeks, months, years that followed.
-In brief - if I tell you only about the grief we experienced during that season, then it wouldn't do our joy justice.
+In brief, if I tell you only about the grief we experienced during that season, then it wouldn't do our joy justice.
 If I tell only about the joy, it wouldn't do our grief justice.
 Both existed simultaneously as we kept our eyes fiercely focused on Jesus rather than trying to numb the pain.
-Today we still miss Elliot, and our understanding of heaven and of what it means to love God with all our soul has forever changed... it has created a bold, confidence in our faith and walk with the Creator.
+Today, we still miss Elliot, and our understanding of heaven and what it means to love God with all our souls has forever changed.
+It has created a bold confidence in our faith and walk with the Creator.

 Almost a year after saying goodbye to Elliot, we began pursuing adoption.
-This journey lasted 3 years when, in 2015, we were finally able to bring home our then 3-year old son, Hyun.
+This journey lasted three years, culminating in 2015 when we were finally able to bring home our then three-year-old son, Hyun.
 This journey was hard - his transition was hard - the realities of his life can be hard... but what an absolute joy it is to be family.
-It was during his transition, that our family made big changes - we took a 2/3 pay cut as I resigned from my career, and we said goodbye to ministering through Celebrate Recovery.
+It was during his transition that our family made big changes - we took a 2/3 pay cut as I resigned from my career, and we said goodbye to ministering through Celebrate Recovery.

 The harsh experiences of my past, whether of my own doing or things done to me, ultimately do not define who I am, my present or future.
 I am a child of God, and through His Son I have been given the ability to "overwhelmingly conquer" all these things (Romans 8:37).
 And, here's the thing, He didn't give it to me because I deserved it or because I earned it - He did it all for me while I was still a complete and total screw-up, trying to do everything my way rather than His way (Romans 5:8).